U.S. adviser Bolton travels to Japan, South Korea amid trade dispute

 A White House National Security Council spokesman said on Twitter that Bolton planned to “continue conversations with critical allies and friends.”

-President Donald Trump on Friday offered his help to ease tensions in the political and economic dispute between the United States’ two biggest allies in Asia, which threatens global supplies of memory chips and smartphones.
+President Donald Trump on Friday offered his help to ease tensions in the political and economic dispute between the United States’ two biggest allies in Asia, which threatens global supplies of memory chips and smartphones. [nL2N24K0P9]

 Lingering tensions, particularly over the issue of compensation for South Koreans forced to work for Japanese occupiers during World War Two, worsened this month when Japan restricted exports of high-tech materials to South Korea.